What Does B1 Mean On A Honda Accord? (Protect Your Accord)

 Steps:

-- Turn ignition ON (engine off)
+- Turn the ignition ON (engine off)

 - Press Trip/Select until oil life appears